-The Policy Initiative on Sustainable Finance comprises work streams on the three core topics sustainable infrastructure finance, climate finance, and greening the banking system with the objective of redirecting capital towards climate- and eco-friendly investments in order to enable the transformation towards low-carbon, resource-efficient economies.
-This includes, for instance, the development of environmental risk management and stress testing tools as well as the support of sustainable green bond market growth in G20 emerging economies.
+The Policy Initiative on Sustainable Finance comprises work streams on three core topics: sustainable infrastructure finance, climate finance, and greening the banking system.
+The overarching objective is to help redirect capital towards climate- and eco-friendly investments in order to enable the global transformation towards low-carbon, resource-efficient economies.
+To this end, the Policy Initiative has for instance been supporting the development of environmental risk management and stress testing tools as well as the build-up of sustainable green bond markets in G20 emerging economies.

 Climate change mitigation and adaptation are both expensive and require substantial public and private sector financing to be secured and allocated in an efficient and equitable manner.
 Several mechanisms like the Green Climate Fund and Adaptation Fund will have to be capitalised and leveraged efficiently.
 The governance of climate finance will require effective measurement, programming, reporting and monitoring systems, and the design of market mechanisms will demand collaboration and partnerships across nations and between the public and private sectors.

 As an overarching topic, the insights of the Policy Initiative on Sustainable Finance are instrumental in shaping EPF´s other work streams as well.